firebase/genkit/docs/get-started.md

         outputSchema: z.string(),
       },
       async (subject) => {
-        const llmResponse = await generate({
+        // Construct a request and send it to the model API. const llmResponse = await generate({
-          prompt: `Suggest an item for the menu of a {subject} themed restaurant`,
+          prompt: `Suggest an item for the menu of a ${subject} themed restaurant`,
-          model: geminiPro,
+          model: gemini15Flash,
           config: {
             temperature: 1,
           },
         });

-        return llmResponse.text();
+        // Handle the response from the model API.
+In this sample, we just convert
+        // it to a string, but more complicated flows might coerce the response into
+        // structured output or chain the response into another LLM call, etc. return llmResponse.text();
       }
     );

-    startFlowsServer();
+    // Start a flow server, which exposes your flows as HTTP endpoints.
+This call
+    // must come last, after all of your plug-in configuration and flow definitions.
+    // You can optionally specify a subset of flows to serve, and configure some
+    // HTTP server options, but by default, the flow server serves all defined flows. startFlowsServer();
     ```